Hoop House (2018)

 Hoop House is a design/fabrication project in partnership with Phipps Conservatory.
 A hoop house is a structure created with the intent to maintain warmth in a space throughout cold winter months.
 It emulates a small-scale greenhouse and is often made of a tightly stretched plastic paired with a rigid structural material, but should still be light enough to move.
 Designed by a team of five: Joanne Chui, Yingying Yan, Ammar Hassonjee, Taisei Manheim, and Samuel Losi, this hoop house plays on the dueling aesthetics of amoeba-esque rope joints and an ordered Y-shaped structure.

 A few notable things came from researching precedents of hoop houses.
-Firstly, the method of inner access was always the dealbreaker for functioning as a warmth-containing enclosure.
+Firstly, the method of inner access was always the deal-breaker for functioning as a warmth-containing enclosure.
 The final design’s zipper opening is rationalized by its ease of access, and air-tightness.
 And secondly, each hoop house we found used the aluminum-conduit skeleton as “drive-curves,” where the plastic, once pulled taught around the structure, was defined by sweeping curves.

 This take on the hoop-house design uses a series of “drive-points” to determine the shape of the plastic.
 We concocted a joint that consists of two washers adhered together and held it by tensioned rope to the skeleton.
 The surrounding Y-structure provides an extra layer of structure for Pittsburgh's heavy snowfall.